aspurser84-dot/BIFX546-project/README.md

 ---
 # Modeling Approach and Justification

 #### A Random Forest model was chosen based on the dataset being small (less than 100K samples) and containing labeled data.
 The goal of this project is predicting a category (variant).
-Based on this information an Ensamble Classifier (Random Forest) model wwould be the most appropriate.
+Based on this information an Ensamble Classifier (Random Forest) model would be the most appropriate.
 ---

 ## 📁 Repository Structure